AdityaSinghh7/TakeBridge-S3/MCP_DB_INTEGRATION.md

    MCPClient}}` or instantiate registry/ACI per request context so providers cannot bleed across tenants.
-3. **Inject user context into worker runs** so that `OAuthManager.is_authorized` and action calls look up the correct user’s DB rows instead of the singleton.
+3. **Inject user context into worker runs** so that `OAuthManager.is_authorized` and action calls look up the correct user’s DB rows instead of a legacy singleton user id.
 4. **Audit caches** (`OAuthManager._store`, ACI method bindings, etc.) so they become user-scoped or stateless.